LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 date: 2019-02-28 13:55:33 +0200

 ---
-### Visitors aren’t receiving messages from our agents; on the agent-side, sent messages in red
+### Visitors aren’t receiving messages from our agents; on the agent-side, sent messages are in red

 #### Issue: